CREOVAI blog

 Alternatively, maybe you run a bank and the customer has been banking with you their entire life, and it’s just too difficult to switch.

-Our takeaway?
-These experiences create loyalty indirectly.
+The takeaway: These experiences create loyalty indirectly.
 A bearable experience has some powerful negatives, but ultimately it’s too hard to switch or your customers love your product enough to suffer through negative experiences.

 Low effort, low product stickiness